-For married and unmarried parents alike, paternity in Oklahoma questions and disputes are often very complicated, time-sensitive matters.
+For married and unmarried parents alike, Oklahoma paternity legal questions and disputes are often very complicated, time-sensitive matters.
 We realize that here at the Tulsa Family Law Firm of Fry & Elder, which is why we act aggressively and accordingly in handling any and all paternity issues.
-Below are the answers to some of the more commonly asked questions about paternity in Oklahoma.
+Below are the answers to some of the more commonly asked questions about Oklahoma paternity law.

-In regards to Tulsa paternity, why does it matter if you are married or not?
+In regards to Oklahoma paternity, why does it matter if you are married or not?

 What are the benefits of establishing paternity in Oklahoma?